nishkalavallabhi/TMLS2021-Tutorial/README.md

 **What is what in this repo:**
 - code/ has all the notebooks and python files required.
 - resources/ contains the word lists used in developing labeling functions
-- slides/ contains the markdown and Rpres file for the slides, and they are published on Rpubs at: (https://rpubs.com/vbsowmya/odsc2021)[https://rpubs.com/vbsowmya/odsc2021]
+- slides/ contains the markdown and Rpres file for the slides.
 - files/ contains the input/output files used in the code files.

 LICENSE:  CC0-1.0 License